 We have also included real-time Antivirus scanning of file uploads to help protect against malicious viruses and other malware.

 A new look and feel

-We are also working on a new look and feel for the MyBlog platform to unify and simplify the look and feel of our DL platforms and improve the student experience in this area.
+We have refreshed the look and feel for the MyBlog platform to unify and simplify the look and feel of our DL platforms and improve the student experience in this area.
 We will not be adding or changing the functionality of the platform.

 Removing obsolete accounts